Slouching isn’t the villain: What research reveals about posture and back pain

 Valgus knees, “knock-knees,” is where your kneecaps point toward each other when your stand, such as in the wing chun kung fu stance.

-If there’s to much load on the outside of your knees, there’s an increased likelihood of certain knee problems, like as arthritis.
+If there’s to much load on the outside of your knees, there’s an increased likelihood of certain knee problems, such as arthritis.
 Too much varus or valgus may be an independent risk factor for the development of knee arthritis.

 Knee valgus can cause problems with patella tracking, where the quadriceps pull the patella outward relative to the trochlear groove of the kneecap and patellar tendon attachment.
 Knee valgus and patellar tracking issues have often been associated with pain in or around the joint between the kneecap and the knee.